sap-tutorials/Tutorials/tutorials/webide-multi-cloud/webide-multi-cloud.md

 ![SAP Cloud Platform Console - services button](./web_ide_start_screen.png)

-Copy and paste the URL from your SAP Web IDE Full-Stack window into the text box below.
+Copy and paste the URL from your SAP Web IDE Full-Stack into the text box below.

 [VALIDATE_4]
 [ACCORDION-END]